csev/dj4e/assn/mdn/paw_skeleton.md

 Remember that on PythonAnywhere, we __never__ do a `runserver` but instead use the Web tab to point to and start our Django application.

+Also we never navigate to `http://localhost:8000` - our web server is on PythonAnywhere and the next section reconfigures your PythonAnywhere account to server the new `locallibrary` project.

 Switching Your Web Application to a New Project
 -----------------------------------------------